JNP-Solutions/Slacken/README.md

 * From the NCBI taxonomy, Kraken 2 currently reads only names.dmp and nodes.dmp, whereas Slacken also reads merged.dmp to correctly handle merged taxa.
 Canonical taxon IDs will be output in the results.

+We are happy to provide the code that we used for debugging Kraken 2 minimizer detection on request.

 ### Compiling